-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of Colonial Coal International Corp. and its subsidiaries (together, the Company) as at July 31, 2021 and 2020, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of Colonial Coal International Corp. and its subsidiaries (together, the Company) as at July 31, 2022 and 2021, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IFRS).